Marc-Antoine Jullien de Paris: Life

 Jullien next became one of the founders of the Club du Panthéon, returning to journalism with the creation of L'Orateur plébéien, a democratic and moderate pamphlet, with Ève Demaillot and Jean-Jacques Leuliette.
 On March 13, 1796, Merlin de Douai helped him enter the Ministère de la Police, where he became responsible for lists of emigrants.
 He soon became suspected of Babouvist sympathies, and was forced to hide after the discovery of the Conspiracy of Equals in May 1796; he reappeared in October of the same year.

 Jullien next joined the Army of Italy, becoming a writer for its mail service from August to November 1797.
 He then accompanied Napoleon Bonaparte, in May 1798, on his journey to Egypt.
 There he became ill, and returned to France.
 Becoming well, he entered the service of general Championnet, becoming an adviser on December 28, 1798.
 Among the initiators of the Neapolitan Republic, he became secretary general to Championnet's provisional government on January 26, 1799.
 He was quickly recalled by the Directory, and was arrested on February 24.
 On March 12 he stood before a military tribunal, but was freed by the Coup of 30 Prairial Year VII on June 18.

 Accommodating the coup of 18 Brumaire to satisfaction, Jullien proposed a plan to unify the Italian states in July 1800.
 Immediately becoming indignant at anti-Jacobin proscriptions, following the Plot of the Rue Saint-Nicaise he was relegated to handling administrative functions in Paris.
 He received the cross of the Légion d'honneur in 1803.
 After a visit to Madame de Staël at Chaumont-sur-Loire, through which he raised Napoleon's suspicions, he was sent to the Kingdom of Italy in 1810; while passing through Yverdon, he became acquainted with the Swiss pedagogue Johann Heinrich Pestalozzi.

 In 1813.
 Jullien was jailed due to his opposition to the Empire.
 Freed during the Bourbon Restoration, he published numerous opposition journals between 1815 and 1817, becoming known in the process as a pedagogue.
 He corresponded regularly with Pestalozzi, to whom he sent his first three sons, at Yverdon, and became a promoter of the Monitorial System of education.
 In 1819 he founded Revue encyclopédique.

 He was elected to the American Philosophical Society in 1830.

 Jullien died in Paris in 1848, aged 73.

 Marriage and family

-In 1801 Jullien married Sophie-Juvence Nioche (died 1832); she bore him six children.
+In 1801 Jullien married Sophie-Juvence Nioche (died 1832); they had six children.

 The eldest of the six, Pierre-Adolphe (born Amiens, February 13, 1803 - died 1873) was a technician, later becoming engineer-in-chief of the Corps of Bridges and Roads; in this capacity he oversaw construction of the Paris-Lyon railroad.

 Also among the six, their daughter Antoinette-Stéphanie married the dramatist Lockroy and was the mother of Édouard Lockroy.